What is UK naturalisation?

 What does the UK naturalisation process entail?

-After making sure that you meet the requirements of naturalisation, you will need to fill the UK government form AN according to your specific eligibility and submit your application along with documents required.
+After making sure that you meet the requirements of naturalisation, you will need to fill the UK government form, AN according to your specific eligibility and submit your application along with documents required.
 You will be required to provide information on your criminal convictions, parents’ identities, your employment records and previous addresses.

 Once the naturalisation fee is paid, the application form and documents will be sent for UKVI for further evaluation.
 Your application will be acknowledged within 2-4 weeks and will be decided upon within 6 months of submission.

 You may be asked to attend an interview of citizenship and provide further biometric information.
-While your application is under consideration, it is important to ensure that your respond to any inquiries requesting for further information.
+While your application is under consideration, it is important to ensure that your respond to any enquiries requesting for further information.

 If your application is successful, you will be invited to attend the citizenship ceremony from the Home Office.
 If you are living abroad, the Citizenship Ceremony will take place at the embassy or consulate in the country you reside in.